backdrop-contrib/pathauto/README.md

 Pathauto (Deprecated)
 =====================

-**NOTE:** The Pathauto contrib module has been deprecated, as equivalent functionality has been added to Backdrop core v1.1.0.
-You no longer need this module.
-This module will not receive any further updates.
+**Important note**: Pathauto module was moved into Backdrop core in version 1.1.0.
+Use of this module is no longer necessary and no further changes will be made here.
+If you would like to report a bug or feature request against Pathauto module, file an issue in the main Backdrop CMS core repository at https://github.com/backdrop/backdrop-issues.

 ---